 Integrating Culture and Technical Issues in Addressing the "Have and Have Not" ChallengeNCEO Webinar replays are the recorded version of our live Webinars, using PowerPoint presentations viewed online.
 To purchase a twelve-month subscription providing unlimited access to all recorded Webinars, including this one, follow this link.
-(Replays are not available for individual purchase.)
-Please contact our Colleen Kearney at 510-208-1311 or email@example.com for additional information.
+If you have a current subscription to the replays, log in here.
+(Replays are not available for individual purchase).
+Please contact Colleen Kearney at 510-208-1311 or firstname.lastname@example.org for additional information.

 This replay was recorded on November 15, 2012.